 - Open your document in the Pages app on your Mac.

-- When the document opens, you’ll find several icons at the top of your document.
+- When the document opens, you’ll find several icons at the top of the document.
 Find the one that says Text and click on it.
 It’ll add a textbox to your document.

 - In the newly created textbox, type in your watermark.
 This could be any text that you want to use as a watermark for your Pages document.

 - Click on the Text section in the right-sidebar to format your text.
 You’ll probably want to increase the size of your text, maybe change its color, and even change the font style.
 Play around with it until you find your watermark to be a good fit.

 - You’ll want to decrease the opacity level of your text so the content on it is readable.
 Click on the Style section in the right sidebar and use the Opacity box to do so.